cair/convolutional-tsetlin-machine-tutorial/README.md

 ### Learning with the Convolutional Tsetlin Machine

+We are now ready to address how the Convolutional Tsetlin Machine learns.
+For the sake of clarity, we will first consider learning of positive clauses, returning to the negative clauses towards the end of the section.

 #### Allocation of Pattern Representation Resources

 <p>
 Each clause can be seen as a resource for representing patterns.
 With limited resources, it is critical to allocate the resources wisely.
 The Convolutional Tsetlin Machine seeks to allocate clauses uniformly among the crucial patterns in the dataset.
 This is achieved with a threshold T. That is, each time the outputs of the clauses are summed up, this threshold is the target value for the summation.
 For inputs of class y=0 the target value is -T and for inputs of class y=1 the target value is T.
 </p>
 <p>The resources are allocated by controlling the intensity of the bandit learning feedback cycle.
 In brief, the feedback cycle is intensified the further away from the target value the clause output is, and comes to a complete standstill when the target value is reached.
 Let v denote the summed up clause output.
 Feedback intensity is modelled as the probability of activating each clause.
 For input of class y=0, the probability of activating a clause is:
 <p align="center">